swaathivelavan/swaathivelavan/README.md

 - :books: Pursuing my Masters in Computer Science from the University of Florida.
 (Go Gators!)
 - :trophy: My current goal is to build a portfolio website using React.js, a framework I recently started learning.
-- :hearts: I love collaborating and my passion lies in building products that makes a difference in everyday life.
+- :hearts: I love collaborating and my passion lies in building products that make a difference in everyday life.
 - :office: I have previous experience in the public sector building "No-code" tools using technologies like C#, jQuery, SQL and javascript.
 - 📫 If you would like to work with me on an interesting project or would like to discuss job opportunities with me, reach me at swaathivelavan@gmail.com/ sw.velavan@ufl.edu.
 I'm looking for full time opportunities in 2023!